 South Africa is often referred to as “the world in one country” and it most definitely is.
 If you don’t travel much, but are looking for a really special destination, I can truly recommend South Africa.
 It will exceed all your expectations!
 Get inspired – see some of our favourite pictures from South Africa.

 This contribution is from Nat and Tim Harris of A Cook Not Mad:

-If you could only take one trip in your lifetime, I would suggest heading to Vancouver BC.
-Not only does it have numerous award-winning restaurants and hotels, it is by far the most diverse city when it comes to urban and, especially nature experiences.
+If you could only take one trip in your lifetime, I would suggest heading to Vancouver, British Columbia.
+Not only does it have numerous award-winning restaurants and hotels, it is by far the most diverse city when it comes to urban and, especially, nature experiences.

-Whatever you’re into there’s a big chance you can indulge your passion in Vancouver and the surrounding area.
-There’s a reason why British Columbia’s motto is “Super Natural British Columbia” and there’s no better time to visit than 2017, when Canada celebrates its 150th birthday.
+Whatever you’re into, there’s a big chance you can indulge your passion in Vancouver and the surrounding area.
+There’s a reason why British Columbia’s motto is “Super Natural British Columbia.”

 1. The Grand Canyon